City will learn who awaits in Round 3 of the Checkatrade Trophy on Saturday....

-The Blues are one of 16 Under-21 teams set to compete in the 2018/19 instalment of the competition, with EDS boss Paul Harsley overseeing the squad.
+The Blues started as one of 16 Under-21 teams competing in the 2018/19 instalment of the competition, with EDS boss Paul Harsley overseeing the squad.

 Here’s everything you need to know about the competition…